ViktorWelbers/wool-selenium-scraper/README.md

->A quick tip: Don't upload large binary files to a GitHub Repo (Looking at you Geckodriver).
+>Note: Don't upload large binary files to a GitHub Repo (Looking at you Geckodriver).
 This is an exception and should usually not be done :)